francoameri/case-studies/essays/it-vs-ot-devices-and-network-segmentation.md

 ---

+## 📌 Executive Summary

+This essay explores the architectural imperatives of segmenting IT and OT networks in Industry 4.0 environments.
+It contrasts the CIA triad (Confidentiality, Integrity, Availability) in IT with the AIC triad (Availability, Integrity, Confidentiality) in OT, highlighting how downtime in IT costs money, while downtime in OT risks lives.
+Using the Purdue Model and Zero Trust frameworks, the study provides practical examples, case studies, and strategic insights to guide architects, engineers, and executives in balancing digital innovation with physical safety.

+---

 ## 🎯 Aim of the Document

 The purpose of this essay is to present an architectural approach to distinguishing IT and OT networks.
 By analyzing their distinct performance requirements, security profiles, and management philosophies, the study highlights the necessity of segmentation to support informed decision-making in infrastructure design.
-The goal is to help architects and engineers evaluate risk trade-offs when bridging the digital and physical worlds.The purpose of this essay is to present an architectural approach to distinguishing IT and OT networks.
+The goal is to help architects and engineers evaluate risk trade-offs when bridging the digital and physical worlds.
-By analyzing their distinct performance requirements, security profiles, and management philosophies, the study highlights the necessity of segmentation to support informed decision-making in infrastructure design.

 > By combining academic rigor with practical examples, the essay aims to serve both as an educational resource and a decision-making guide.